FelipeEmos/candy-factory-menu/README.md

 ## Instructions
 Just run "main.py" with python3 and the consolemenu package installed on your machine.

-I highly encourage you to go the project's page: https://github.com/aegirhall/console-menu

-There you can find instalation instructions for the package and very useful examples inside the "examples" folder.
+I highly encourage you to go the project's page.
+There you can find installation instructions for the package and very useful examples inside the "examples" folder. https://github.com/aegirhall/console-menu